samkaradag/oracle2postgres-schema-validator/README.md

 #### 1. Collect Metadata:
 * **Oracle Collect:**

 Execute the following command by putting your db connection settings.
-If you want to get all_* views use --view_type all, if you want to get user_* views use --view_type user:
+If you want to get dba_* views use --view_type all, if you want to get user_* views use --view_type user:

 ```bash
 oracollector --host oracle_ip_address --user db_user --password db_passwd --service oracle_service_name --view_type all